 Safe management of product

-For safe management of product, Member States of the European Union adopted a Regulation (EC) no. 1907/2006 on the Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH Regulation), which entered into force on 1 July 2007.
-One of the aims of the Regulation is to generate information on all chemicals in use in the EU for their safe use, and the most hazardous of them phased out.
+For the safe management of the product, the Member States of the European Union have adopted the Regulation on Registration, Evaluation, Approval and Restriction of Chemicals (Regulation REACH (EC) No. 1907/2006), which was put into effect on July 1, 2007.
+One of the objectives of the Regulation is to record information on all chemicals used in the EU for their safe use, and for the gradual removal of the most dangerous ones from use.

-The REACH Regulation requires that companies increase their knowledge about the chemicals they produce and pass that information on to their customers.
-This improves our understanding and raises awareness about chemicals and their hazards.
+The regulation requires companies to provide more information about the chemicals they produce and pass this information on to their consumers, thereby improving understanding and raising awareness of chemicals and their dangers.

-INA, d.d. has registered all its substances, a total of 34, thus fulfill the obligation of the REACH Regulation and can produce substances and placing them on the EU market.
+INA, d.d. has registered all of its substances, a total of 34 of them, thus fulfilling the obligation of the REACH Regulation and can smoothly produce substances and place them on the EU market.

 Before placing chemicals on the market, the industry must classify, label and package them in accordance with the CLP Regulation.
-CLP is Regulation (EC) no. 1272/2008 of the European Parliament and of the Council of 16 December 2008 on classification, labelling and packaging of substances and mixtures.
-CLP substitutes and amends Dangerous Substances Directive 67/548/EEZ (DSD) and Dangerous Preparations Directive 1999/45/EZ (DPD) and also amends REACH Regulation.
+CLP is Regulation (EC) No. 1272/2008 of the European Parliament and the Council of December 16, 2008 and refers to the classification, labeling and packaging of substances and mixtures and it amends, supplements and partially repeals Directive 67/548/EEC and 1999/45/EC and amended by the REACH Regulation.

-The CLP Regulation ensures that the hazards posed by chemicals are in a clear way communicated to employees and consumers in the European Union via the classification and labeling of chemicals.
-Thanks to this process, the hazards of chemicals shall be communicated to standard statements (Hazard statements (H) and Precautionary statements (P)), additional standard statements (EUH) and pictograms on product packaging and in safety data sheets.
+The CLP Regulation ensures that the hazards posed by chemicals are clearly communicated to employees and consumers in the European Union through the classification and labeling of chemicals.
+Thanks to this process, the dangers of chemicals are communicated with standard labels (H – warning labels and P – notification labels), additional standard labels (EUH) and pictograms on product packaging and in safety data sheets.

-The entry into force of the REACH and CLP Regulations made available:
+With the entry into force of the REACH and CLP Regulations, the following are available:

-- new knowledge on hazards, exposure and risks of chemicals and measures for their control,
+- new knowledge about the dangers, exposure and risks of chemicals and measures for their control,

-- increased control over substances of very high concern and limit their use or complete phase out from the European market by substituting with safer alternatives.
+- increased control over substances of concern by limiting their use or completely removing them from the European market and replacing them with safer alternatives.

-The final aim is to reduce exposure to hazardous chemicals and prevent diseases, injuries and accidents.
+The ultimate goal is to reduce exposure to hazardous chemicals and prevent illnesses, injuries and accidents.

-For information on REACH and CLP please contact us at the address ReachINA@ina.hr.
+For information about the REACH and CLP Regulations, feel free to contact us at ReachINA@ina.hr.